tunterreitmeier/tsic/Readme.md

 # TSIC Digital Sensor library

-This library aims at enabling to easily read the temperature of TSIC sensors via the Zacwire protocol.
+This library aims at enabling to easily read the temperature of TSIC sensors via the Zacwire protocol with a Raspberry Pi.

 > ⚠️ Currently, this library is only able to read TSIC 206 sensors.
 As this is the only sensor I have at home, I'm not able to test and verify other sensors.
 Please feel free to contact me or open a PR for other sensors.
 From reading their datasheets, it should be a fairly simple process to enable them.